-- (e) Each party shall have one day to present its case, unless the hearing officer determines that additional time is necessary for a full, fair disclosure of the facts necessary to arrive at a conclusion.
+- (6) The record of the hearing and the findings of fact and decisions shall be provided at no cost to the parents. - (d) Parents involved in a hearing may: - (1) Have the child who is the subject of the hearing present; and - (2) Open the hearing to the public.
+If a due process hearing is open to the public, the hearing officer shall seat the members of the public in such a way that does not interfere with the proceedings. - (e) Each party shall have one day to present its case, unless the hearing officer determines that additional time is necessary for a full, fair disclosure of the facts necessary to arrive at a conclusion.
 The party filing the due process complaint has the burden of proof.
 The time allowed for each party's presentation shall include both direct examination of its witnesses and cross examination of its witnesses by the opposing party. - (f) The hearing officer may limit the number and examination of witnesses to eliminate redundant, cumulative, or irrelevant testimony.

-2365.1.6.16 Decision; Extension of 45-Day Period
+2365.1.6.16 Decision; Extension of 45-Day Period (34 CFR § 300.515)

-- (a) The Secretary shall ensure that not later than 45 days after expiration of the resolution period under Rule 2365.1.6.8(b): - (1) A final decision is reached in the hearing; - (2) A copy of the decision is sent by first class mail to each of the parties; and - (3) The final decision includes a statement regarding the appeal rights pursuant to Rule 2365.1.8. - (b) A hearing officer may grant extensions of time beyond the period set out in (a) above, except as to expedited hearings, for specific periods of time at the request of either party if: - (1) The child's educational progress or well-being would not be jeopardized by the delay; - (2) The party would not have adequate time to prepare and present the party's position at the hearing in accordance with the requirements of due process; and - (3) The need for the delay is greater than any financial or other detrimental consequences likely to be suffered by a party in the event of the delay. - (c) Decision of hearing officer - Subject to subdivision (2) of this subsection, a hearing officer shall make a decision on substantive grounds based on a determination of whether the child received a FAPE. - (2) In matters alleging a procedural violation, a hearing officer may find that a child did not receive a FAPE only if the procedural inadequacies-- - (i) Impeded the child's right to a FAPE;
+- (a) The Secretary shall ensure that not later than forty-five days after expiration of the resolution period under Rule 2365.1.6.8(b): - (1) A final decision is reached in the hearing; - (2) A copy of the decision is sent by first class mail to each of the parties; and - (3) The final decision includes a statement regarding the appeal rights pursuant to Rule 2365.1.8. - (b) A hearing officer may grant extensions of time beyond the period set out in (a) above, except as to expedited hearings, for specific periods of time at the request of either party if: - (1) The child's educational progress or well-being would not be jeopardized by the delay; - (2) The party would not have adequate time to prepare and present the party's position at the hearing in accordance with the requirements of due process; and - (3) The need for the delay is greater than any financial or other detrimental consequences likely to be suffered by a party in the event of the delay.